 The Chena Hotsprings Road is a 56.5 mile/91 km highway.
-Turn off the Steese Highway at mile 4 and traverses the Chena Recreation Area on its way to Chena Hot Springs, one of the state’s most prominent resorts with swimming, hot mineral baths, resort accommodations, camper parking (no hook-ups) and numerous visitor activities.
+To reach the Chena Hotsprings Road, head out of Fairbanks on the Steese Highway and turn onto the Hotsprings Road at mile 4.
+The road traverses the Chena Recreation Area on its way to Chena Hot Springs Resort, one of the state’s most prominent resorts with swimming, hot mineral baths, resort accommodations, camper parking (no hook-ups) and numerous visitor activities.
 The highway is paved.

 Post Office on Old Steese Highway.